4 Types of Bone Fractures

 4. Pathologic Fracture

-Fractures can happen to anyone; if you’re a victim of negligent behavior and have sustained a personal injury, please contact Loewy Law for legal help!
+Fractures can happen to anyone; if you’re a victim of negligent behavior and have sustained a personal injury, please get in touch with Loewy Law for legal help!